kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 If the `initializer admission controller` and the `generic webhook admission controller` watch the `AdmissionControlConfiguration` and act upon deltas, their cached version of the configuration might be arbitrarily delayed.
-This makes it impossible to predicate what initializer/hooks will be applied to newly created objects.
+This makes it impossible to predict what initializer/hooks will be applied to newly created objects.

 We considered a few ways to make the behavior of the `initializer admission